exponea/exponea-flutter-sdk/Documentation/configuration.md

 The following parameters are specified in an `AndroidExponeaConfiguration` object.
 Refer to [lib/src/data/model/configuration.dart](https://github.com/exponea/exponea-flutter-sdk/blob/main/lib/src/data/model/configuration.dart) for the complete Dart definition

 * `automaticPushNotifications`
-  * By default, the SDK will set up a Firebase service and try to process push notifications sent from the Engagement platform automatically.
+  * By default, the SDK will set up a Firebase service and try to process push notifications sent from the {user.mkg} platform automatically.
 You can opt out by setting this to `false`.
   * Default value: `true`

 * `pushIcon`